biggd3210/capstone-2/projectProposal.md

         - The app will also send reminders to any user associated with a facility whose deadlines are approaching.
 (These will look different depending on what the forms are and when the facility needs them.
 Some forms are due regularly such as every month or every quarter.
 However there are forms like work orders for repairs that have different projected deadlines based on teh project.)

-    f.
-What features make your site more than a CRUD app?
+    - What features make your site more than a CRUD app?
 What are your stretch goals?

         - I would eventually like to have all forms migrated digitally so a user could walk around on their tablet (agency provided) and fill out forms without having to waste the paper to print them.
 Once a user fills out a form, I would like to add a feature to the app where the digital form will fill out a document/pdf with the data so that it could be printed if necessary and placed in a paper file.
 (Some requirements from the state indicate a need to keep a digital and a paper file.)